Symbiosis: Amensalism

 The black walnut secretes a chemical from its roots that harms neighboring plants, an example of antagonism.

 Amensalism is a non-mutualistic, asymmetric interaction where one species is harmed or killed by the other, and one is unaffected by the other.
-There are two types of amensalism, competition and antagonism (or antibiosis).
+There are two types of amensalism: competition and antagonism (or antibiosis).
 Competition is where a larger or stronger organism deprives a smaller or weaker one of a resource.
 Antagonism occurs when one organism is damaged or killed by another through a chemical secretion.
 An example of competition is a sapling growing under the shadow of a mature tree.
 The mature tree can rob the sapling of necessary sunlight and, if the mature tree is very large, it can take up rainwater and deplete soil nutrients.
 Throughout the process, the mature tree is unaffected by the sapling.
 Indeed, if the sapling dies, the mature tree gains nutrients from the decaying sapling.
 An example of antagonism is Juglans nigra (black walnut), secreting juglone, a substance which destroys many herbaceous plants within its root zone.

-An example is the relationship between the Spanish ibex and weevils of the genus Timarcha which feed upon the same type of shrub.
+An example in animals is the relationship between the Spanish ibex and weevils of the genus Timarcha which feed upon the same type of shrub.
 Whilst the presence of the weevil has almost no influence on food availability, the presence of ibex has a detrimental effect on weevil numbers, as they consume significant quantities of plant matter and incidentally ingest the weevils upon it.